 4. Portability and Durability

 As home inspections involve frequent movement up and down through different environments, from the attic to the basement, heavy-duty but portable equipment is needed.
 Most thermal image cameras are rugged against extreme conditions but light enough for everyday use.
+The thermal imaging inspection camera and infrared inspection camera are commonly praised for their durability and reliability under field conditions.

 5. Other Functionalities